Courses

 • Prerequisites: student in MPaT (PhD track)

-This course is designed to help students develop skills in oral and written scientific communication, with their thesis research project serving as the focal point.
+This course is designed to teach skills in oral and written scientific communication, with the developing thesis research project serving as the focal point.
 Throughout the class, participants will be expected to engage with their advisors in strategic planning of their thesis research project, become knowledgeable about the state of their respective fields and associated literature, develop critical thinking skills, provide constructive feedback to their peers, and practice self-advocacy with their mentors, colleagues, and classmates in soliciting constructive criticism.

 PHCL 8555: Master's Project